about the playwright

 Humid was a finalist for the Hinton Battle National Multicultural New Play Competition, placing in the top eight out of 3,000 submissions, and received readings in both New York and London.

-Krahnke has held numerous organizational roles within the theatrical community.
-She served on the Board of Directors of Chicago Dramatists, is a Founding Member of Telling Humans Playwright Studio—which spans Chicago, Atlanta, New Jersey, Indiana, and Wisconsin—and has been a Chicago Dramatists Masterclass & Network Member.
+She served on the Board of Directors of Chicago Dramatists, is a Founding Member of Telling Humans Playwright Studio—which spans Chicago, Atlanta, New Jersey, Indiana, and Wisconsin—and is a Chicago Dramatists Masterclass & Network Member.
 She is also a member of the Dramatists Guild and the Playwrights Center.

-She also read and recommended plays for potential production for director Hal Scott at Crossroads Theatre and for George Street Theatre in New Jersey.
+She also read and recommended plays for potential production for director Hal Scott at Crossroads Theatre and for George Street Playhouse in New Jersey.

 As a producer, Krahnke produced the Telling Humans new-play reading series in Chicago in 2023 and 2024.

-She is currently producing LIMINAL: A New-Play Reading Festival, scheduled for Spring 2026, featuring works that explore the uncomfortable spaces between cultures, beliefs, and political identities.
+She is currently co-producing CONVERGENCE: A New-Play Reading Festival, scheduled for Spring 2027 in Chicago, featuring works that explore the spaces between cultures, beliefs, and political identities.

 Krahnke is a member of Theatrical Resources Unlimited (TRU) in New York, and currently is completing the TRU Producer Development & Mentorship Program (PDMP).